alejandroq/serverless.deepdive.edu/README.md

 If you require advanced local networking between services, you can declare your API into specific Docker networks.

+If you require enviornmental variables, the option also exists via: `sam local start-api -t TEMPLATE -n env.json`

 ### `deploy`

 Deploy your packaged function.
 Have a Hello World in less than five minutes.